Anatomy

 Download

-The user can download all available files by selecting the More Actions icon, then selecting Download all (full-size component only).
+The user can download all available files by selecting the More Actions icon, then selecting Download all (full version only).
 The files download as a ZIP file.

-The user can also choose to download only the files they select (full-size component only).
+The user can also choose to download only the files they select (full version only).

 Rename